IRS Forms

 Example, year‑3 computation with headcount reduction

 Facts, plan is in year 3, prior‑year headcount was 61.
 Employer contributes 1,800 for each of ten employees.
-First, cap at 1,333 per employee and sum 13,330.
-The base percentage is 75%, but reduce it by 22 percentage points for the 11 employees over 50, so apply 53%.
-Credit equals 7,064.
+First, cap at 1,000 per employee and sum 10,000.
+The base of 10,000 is reduced by 22% for the 11 employees over 50, leaving 7,800, then the year-3 applicable percentage of 75% applies, so the credit equals 5,850.
 Keep a screenshot of the headcount report and the cap worksheet in the file.

 Military spouse participation credit, Section 45AA

-Small employers that fast‑track eligibility and vesting for military spouses can claim 200 per qualifying spouse, plus 100% of employer contributions up to 300, for up to three successive tax years per spouse.
+Small employers that fast‑track eligibility and vesting for military spouses can claim 200 per qualifying spouse, plus 100% of employer contributions up to 300, for up to three successive tax years per spouse, but only if you had 100 or fewer employees in the preceding tax year.
 The spouse cannot be highly compensated.
 Your plan must allow entry within two months, give contributions as if two years of service were met, and vest employer contributions immediately.
 Keep the employee’s certification and plan proof in your file.

 Quick example